Here is our selection of the top attractions and things to do in Uganda.

 Visit Lake Mburo National Park

 There are 13 other water bodies in the region, but the star lake is Lake Mburo.
-Mburo is part of the protected areas wetland system, which is why it’s such a great place for birdlife.
-There around 350 different bird species to see in the area and its a must-visit destination for birders.
+Mburo is part of the protected area”s wetland system, which is why it’s such a great place for birdlife.
+There around 350 different bird species to find and it’s a must-visit birder destination.

-There are many different activities to enjoy both on and around Lake Mburo, such as boat cruises on the lake itself to see hippo, crocodiles, and a number of different birds.
-Around the lake, you can then enjoy game drives in the protected area to spot the different African wildlife, such as zebra and impala, which are the stars of the park and the most easily seen animal here.
+There are many different activities to enjoy both on and around Lake Mburo, such as boat cruises on the lake itself to see hippos, crocodiles, and a number of different birds.
+Around the lake, you can then enjoy game drives in the protected area to spot the different African wildlife.
+You will easily find zebra and impala, which are the stars of the park.

-You can also enjoy guided walks around the lake to see the beautiful scenery and chance wildlife sightings or you can chose to explore the park by horse.
+You can also enjoy guided walks around the lake to see the beautiful scenery or you can chose to explore the park by horse.
 You can enjoy horse riding from the highly regarded Mihingo Lodge.
 This helps with wildlife watching as you don’t make as much noise and can move between areas faster than by foot.
-This is also one of the best ways to observe zebra, which find the horse less intimidating.
+This is also one of the best ways to observe zebra, which find horses less intimidating.